Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 Stefan Ćertić:

-You don’t need to ask me twice lol – it’s an Analysis of social habits building a fingerprint as accurate as DNA.
-These two things are likely the only ones you can’t change.
+You don’t need to ask me twice, lol – it’s an Analysis of social habits building a fingerprint as accurate as DNA.
+These two t ings are likely the only ones you can’t change.

 You decide to become invisible and prevent anyone from locating you.

-You throw away your mobile phone along with the sim card and buy a new one or start using the ‘Burner' phone, same for laptop, or any identifiable information.
+You throw away your mobile phone and the sim card and buy a new one or start using the ‘Burner' phone; the same goes for a laptop or any identifiable information.
 You even change city and state.
 Totally change the way you look?

-Your habit is to have breakfast at a restaurant at about 9 am and your new phone goes with you.
-Do You enjoy taking a long walk at the park after your breakfast?
-Your new phone walks with you.
-Do you like rock music, and have a habit of visiting gigs each Friday?
-Your new phone too!
+Your habit is to have breakfast at a restaurant at about 9 am, and your new phone goes with you.
+Do You enjo taking a long walk at the park after your breakfast?
+Your new ph ne walks with you.
+Do you like rock music and habitually visit gigs each Friday?
+Your new ph ne too!

-We are living in the era of developed ML algorithms.
-Private data exposes you like never before.
-Remember the TV Series “MacGyver”.
+We a e living in the era of developed ML algorithms.
+Private dat exposes you like never before.
+Remember th TV Series “MacGyver”.
 Well, just remove the fiction part and there you are.

-4. Question: In your opinion, how effective has the government been in protecting citizens’ personally identifiable information?
+4. Question: How effective has the government protected citizens’ personally identifiable information?

 Stefan Ćertić:

-Working with governments on security solution, protection and intelligence made me realize how much productivity you can achieve once you strip the ROI out of the equation.
-The beauty of working in a “non-profit” environment that can afford top-notch people and technology is nothing but results.
+Working with governments on security solutions, protection, and intelligence made me realize how much productivity you can achieve once you strip the ROI out of the equation.
+The ofauty of working in a “non-profit” environment that can afford top-notch people and technology is nothing but results.

-Many technologies developed 10 or more years ago in these “smoking allowed” offices work perfectly today.
-A good example is Asymmetric Elliptic Curve Cryptography.
-You may know it from Bitcoins, Cryptocurrencies, and a blockchain.
-But did you know the same technology is used globally within your passport booklet chip long prior to blockchain?
+Many technologies developed ten or more years ago in these “smoking-allowed” offices work perfectly today.
+A good exam le is Asymmetric Elliptic Curve Cryptography.
+You may kno it from Bitcoins, Cryptocurrencies, and a blockchain.
+But did you know the same technology globally within your passport booklet chip long before blockchain?
 The same goes for tons of other technologies.

-From the regulatory side, initiatives such as GDPR are nothing but good security practices proven to work well protecting these very same offices.
-Same stands with HIPAA, or more specialized standards such as FIPS 140-2.
-Of course, there are failures in the government sector as well, but I have a strong impression everyone realizes there’s no winner in the data acquisition race.
+From the regulatory side, initiatives such as GDPR are nothing but good security practices proven to work well in protecting these very same offices.
+Same stands with HIPAA or more specialized standards such as FIPS 140-2.
+Of course, there are also failures in the government sector, but I have a strong impression that everyone realizes there’s no winner in the data acquisition race.

 5. Question: Is mobile security essential for smartphone users?
 If yes, why do you think so?